 Sleeping overnight in a vehicle is not permitted in the Authority’s car parks.
 This can be enforced with a fixed penalty notice.
 If you have need of overnight accommodation, please use local accommodation facilities and consider the impact on the environment and the local community.

-National Park Authority charging car parks are located at:
+National Park Authority charging car parks (cash only) are located at:

 - Amroth (charges pending)